 Bonds and the Information Premium

-The universe of listed stocks in the United States amounts to only about 3,600 companies, with a total market capitalization of approximately $30 trillion.
+The universe of listed stocks in the United States amounts to only about 3,000 companies, with a total market capitalization of approximately $55.4 trillion1.
 All public companies report their financial results according to GAAP rules, generally with quarterly frequency, and comply with fair disclosure rules.
 Moreover, publicly traded equities generally have exchange-based price discovery on a continuous basis.
 This relative homogeneity and transparency of financial data, news disclosures, and market data makes the equity market as close to an efficient market as it gets.
 In addition, most equity indexes are market-capitalization weighted, so they reflect the proportional size of each company in the index.
-Thus, while there are talented active equity managers who have consistently outperformed the index—and deserve to get paid for the alpha they generate—the market structure of equities makes it more challenging to gain any information premium.
+Thus, while there are talented active equity managers who have consistently outperformed the index, the market structure of equities makes it more challenging to gain any information premium.

-The fixed-income universe, on the other hand, is sprawling, diverse, and huge.
-With approximately $52 trillion outstanding, it comprises 4.7 million non-matured CUSIPs as well as non-CUSIP debt instruments like bank loans.
+The fixed-income universe, on the other hand, is sprawling, diverse, and huge, with approximately $59 trillion outstanding2.
 Most importantly, less than half of these securities are in the Agg, which is the primary index used to represent the broad U.S. fixed-income market.

 Unlike investment-grade corporates, Treasurys, and Agency securities, the non-indexed sectors of the fixed-income market have a wide range of structures, documentation, and reporting protocols.
-In addition, it is an over-the-counter market where pricing is less transparent.
 The complexity of the deal structures and security-specific collateral of certain securities, such as commercial ABS, CLOs, and bank loans, require proactive and comprehensive credit and legal analysis.
-It takes significant resources to take advantage of the opportunities in the non-indexed part of the market, which helps to explain why active management can realize the value of the inherent information premium, but passive management cannot.
+These sectors have the potential to compensate investors for the extra work—usually from higher spreads/yields or additional structural protections.
+It takes significant resources to try to take advantage of the opportunities in the non-indexed part of the market, which helps to explain why active management and managers who specialize in these markets may realize the value of the inherent information premium, but passive management cannot*.

 Problems With the Agg: Follow the Leverage

 The other major issue that has arisen because of the Agg’s eligibility rules is that it is increasingly concentrated in Treasury and Agency securities, which have become a central part of the fixed-income landscape since the financial crisis.
-The sheer glut of Treasurys and their dominant representation in the Agg is unlikely to reverse anytime soon—the need to fund present and future government deficits is significant.
-Index investors are vulnerable to interest rate and duration risk at current low yields.
-Even modest increases in rates would be sufficient for passive fixed-income strategies to incur losses.
+As of March 31, 2024, Treasurys combined with Agency securities bring the weighting of U.S. government-related debt in the Agg to 69 percent.
+The sheer glut of government-related debt securities and their dominant representation in the Agg is unlikely to reverse anytime soon—the need to fund present and future government deficits is significant.

-Moving beyond the benchmark not only expands the possible investment universe to include other sectors for relative value, the diversification also enables an active manager to avoid problem sectors, particularly overindebted credits or unduly low-yielding categories.
-The flip side of more opportunity is greater risk avoidance.
+Moving beyond the benchmark not only expands the possible investment universe to include other sectors for relative value, but the diversification also enables an active manager to mitigate concentration risk and introduce other levers to generate returns.

 The Active Fixed-Income Management Advantage: Risk Mitigation